delta-12/c--/README.md

 This repository contains a collection of miscellaneous c++ source code as well as precompiled binaries

 ## Announcements
-The Autocompile feature now support compiling c++ source code for Linux as well!
+The Autocompile feature now supports compiling c++ source code for Linux as well!

 ## Autocompile
 **_You must be a collaborator to use this feature!_**